 Justin Trudeau's son Hadrien upstaged his father and stole hearts and the limelight during the family's week-long visit to India.
 Read on to know more.

-Justin Trudeau’s son Hadrien stole the show and many hearts with his adorable antics and tantrums when Canada’s first family visited India last month.
+Justin Trudeau’s son Hadrien stole the show and many hearts with his adorable antics and tantrums when Canada’s first family visited India early this year.
 During their official photo-ops, Hadrien Trudeau couldn’t help but be himself: a three-year-old toddler.

 Given how difficult it can be to upstage Justin Trudeau, Hadrien was clearly up for the job and didn’t disappoint.